$125 off any CGM Plan. Use code FALL125

 Nerves are responsible for sending and receiving messages throughout the body.
 When they are damaged, it can lead to problems with movement, sensation, and organ function.
 One of the first symptoms of nerve damage can be sensitivity, which manifests as sharp, lightning-like pain, burning and throbbing pain, or stabbing pain.

 Sensitivity is one common symptom of nerve damage that can occur when your nerves cannot send or relay messages accurately.
 While sensitivity can affect any part of your body, it typically affects your hands and feet.
-It's because the longest nerves (found in your extremities) are usually the first to be affected.
+The longest nerves (found in your extremities) are usually the first to be affected.
 Other symptoms, like pain, tingling, or numbness, will often accompany sensitivity.

 2) Numbness